India's economic growth languishes, worst may be over

 Net foreign institutional investment in Indian stocks and bonds has quadrupled this year to $16.7 billion, including nearly $4 billion since the start of July.

-Indian stocks .BSESN are up more than 12 percent this year, making it one of the best performing major markets in Asia.
+The Sensex .BSESN is up 14 percent this year, making it one of the best performing major stock markets in Asia.

 BUDGET CUTS?